 The Company currently conducts exploration and development activities in Mexico and Peru.
-All phases of the Company's operations are subject to environmental regulation in the jurisdictions in which it operates.
-Environmental legislation is evolving in a manner which requires stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and their officers, directors, and employees.
+All phases of the Company's operations are subject to environmental regulation in jurisdictions in which it operates.
+Environmental legislation is evolving in a manner which requires stricter standards and enforcement, increased fines and penalties for non-compliance, more stringent environmental assessments of proposed projects and a heightened degree of responsibility for companies and respective officers, directors, and employees.
 There is no assurance that future changes in environmental regulation, if any, will not adversely affect the Company's operations.
 There is no assurance that regulatory and environmental approvals will be obtained on a timely basis or at all.
-The cost of compliance with changes in governmental regulations has the potential to reduce the profitability of operations or to preclude entirely the economic development of a property.
-Environmental hazards may exist on the properties which are unknown to the Company at present which have been caused by previous or existing owners or operators of the properties.
+Cost of compliance with changes in governmental regulations has potential to reduce profitability of operations or preclude entirely economic development of a property.
+Environmental hazards may exist on properties which are unknown to the Company at present which have been caused by previous or existing owners or operators of the properties.
 The Company is currently engaged in exploration with minimal environmental impact.